matcodesalot/galaga-arcade/README.md

 ## Credits

+- This game is programmed by [matcodesalot](https://github.com/matcodesalot).
-This game was created by [matcodesalot](https://github.com/matcodesalot)
+- The artwork used in this game was created by [Dylestorm](https://livingtheindie.com/).
+Specifically, the artwork is linked [here](https://livingtheindie.itch.io/pixel-shmup-ships-free).